Patriotism

 Manatee Daughters honor 30 Vietnam Veterans at the Encore RV ResortDAR Encore RV

-The December 28 ceremony took place at the Manatee Encore RV Resort in Bradenton.
+The December ceremony took place at the Manatee Encore RV Resort in Bradenton.
 It was the chapter’s third such event this year and was held as part of an NSDAR initiative marking the 50th anniversary of the start of U.S. combat operations in Vietnam.
-Pictured left to right (front) are Sally Timm (Manatee Chapter), Timothy Maloney, Mike Maloney, Marc Reardon, Allen Makela, Kevin Falls, John Curvey, (row 2) Jim Townsend, Gwen Makela, Patricia Applebee, Kelly Kerns, (row 3) Clifford Mapes, Meg Smelser (Manatee Chapter), Gary Pontius, Richard Rasmussen, Robin Knuutila, Tom Bray, Sharon Spry (Regent, Manatee Chapter), Michael Catella, Robert Cox, Robert Ernst, (rear) Darrell Sears, Robert Hayes, Robert Novak, Ralph Garner, and Tom Proffer.
+Pictured are Manatee Chapter DAR members along with: Timothy Maloney, Mike Maloney, Marc Reardon, Allen Makela, Kevin Falls, John Curvey, (row 2) Jim Townsend, (row 3) Clifford Mapes, Gary Pontius, Richard Rasmussen, Robin Knuutila, Tom Bray, Michael Catella, Robert Cox, Robert Ernst, (rear) Darrell Sears, Robert Hayes, Robert Novak, Ralph Garner, and Tom Proffer.
 Not shown: William Bacon, Vincent Bruck, Ernest Chapman, Dave Diener, Harry Knowles, Stephen Larson, David Martin, Ian Pelham, and Robert Phippen.

-Manatee Daughters honor another Vietnam Veteran at our recent meeting!
+Manatee Daughters honor another Vietnam Veteran at a recent meeting!

 Manatee Daughters honor Vietnam Veterans at Faith United Methodist Church